Learning Bilinear Models of Actuated Koopman Generators from Partially-Observed Trajectories: Maximization step: Proof of Theorem

-is a loss function for the dynamical parameters including the matrix approximations of the Koopman generators. \end{proposition} \begin{proof} We begin by considering a single trajectory with fixed $m$, removing it from the superscript, and take the sum over $m$ at the end.
+is a loss function for the dynamical parameters including the matrix approximations of the Koopman generators.
+The precise decoupling of the regularized ELBO into the three loss functions is proved below. \begin{proposition}[Decoupled objectives for maximization step] The terms in the regularized ELBO depending on $\calP$ satisfy

+\end{proposition} \begin{proof} We begin by considering a single trajectory with fixed $m$, removing it from the superscript, and take the sum over $m$ at the end.
 To avoid cluttered equations for the time being, we also drop the explicit dependence of the probability distributions on the model parameters $\calP$ and remove the subscripts from probability densities where the appropriate random variables are obvious.
-If we let $\mat{H}_l = (\vz_0, \vy_0, \ldots, \vz_l, \vy_l)$, then by the Markov property we have
+If we let $\vect{z}_{0:l} = (\vect{z}_0, \ldots, \vect{z}_{l})$ and $\vect{y}_{0:l} = (\vect{y}_{0}, \ldots, \vect{y}_l)$, then by the Markov property we have

 Making use of the conditional independence of the observation $\vy_{l+1}$ and previous state $\vz_{l}$ given $\vz_{l+1}$, we obtain

 Recalling our dynamical model \cref{eqn:main_HMM}, the log joint probability is given by